-In the previous examples, we create random numbers in between two numbers with RAND function.
+In the previous examples, we create random numbers between two numbers with the RAND function.
 But it is more useful to use RANDBETWEEN functions instead of RAND function in this case.
 RANDBETWEEN function returns a random number that is between a bottom and top range.
-Like RAND function RANDBETWEEN is also a volatile function and it will generate new random numbers whenever you edit your worksheet.
+Like the RAND function, RANDBETWEEN is also a volatile function and it will generate new random numbers whenever you edit your worksheet.

 =RANDBETWEEN (15, 30)

 The following picture shows us the result of this example.